 Part of that evolution, from localized to nationalized, is natural.
 The tea party movement is the latest arch-conservative wave that has changed the Republican Party—Goldwaterites in 1964; the family-values activists led by Phyllis Schlafly who organized against the Equal Rights Amendment; the Religious Right that backed Pat Robertson’s presidential campaign in 1988; and even Rep. Ron Paul’s fans, who now control state party organizations in Alaska, Idaho, and Nevada.
 (Even Iowa’s state GOP chair is a Ron Paul backer.)

 That’s what happens to movements, Norquist says.
 “In 2009, 2010, a whole bunch of people who had not heretofore been political got scared by all the spending by Obama and got active and went out to demonstrations,” he says.
 “You get people excited about something, and a certain percentage of them stay active.”

 In truth, the Grand Old Party has been searching for its identity since the middle of the last decade.
 Fed up with George W. Bush’s compassionate conservatism (and the higher spending and new entitlement programs that came along with it), activists sat on their hands in 2006 and 2008.
 By 2010, galvanized against President Obama, the animating force behind the wave of Republican victories was the populist movement aimed, in part, at clearing out the dead weight within their own party.

 Candidates running this year use the tea party label to signal their own conservatism.
 But instead of accepting the tea party-versus-establishment construct that’s so easy it’s alluring, the candidates are evidence that the tea party has gone mainstream, changing both itself and the GOP in the process.

-This article appears in the May 31, 2012, edition of National Journal Daily.
+This article appears in the May 31, 2012, edition of NJ Daily.